ADVANTAGES OF CREATING A LIVING TRUST IN NEW JERSEY

 New Jersey residents may wonder if designing a living trust is worth the cost and effort.
-New Jersey estate planning normally involves creation of a will.
+New Jersey estate planning normally involves the creation of a will.
 A will may or may not create a trust at the time of death.

 People usually create a revocable trust, also called a living trust, in order to avoid probate.
 The probate process involves determining if a will is properly executed and appointing an executor to act on behalf of the estate.
 A living trust is created during the lifetime of the beneficiary, as opposed to after death under the terms of a will.

-The process of creating a trust involves appointing a trustee to hold legal title to property for the beneficiary of the trust.
+The process of creating a trust involves appointing a trustee to hold legal title to the property for the beneficiary of the trust.
 Individuals may be their own trustees.

 Advantages of a Living Trust